allmaps/allmaps/apps/cli/README.md

 allmaps <command> --help
 ```

-### Input and Output
+### Input and output

-All CLI commands accept one or more files as input.
+Most CLI commands accept one or more files as input.
 You can supply these files in two ways:

 - Supplied at the end of the command using their full or relative paths.
 In the CLI's help output, this is shown as `[files...]`.
 - Using the standard input (stdin).
 You can pipe the contents of the input files to the Allmaps CLI.